MrTwixxy/aoc-2025-hardcaml/day1/README.md

 Each clock cycle, 2 main signals are inputted into the circuit, `positive` and `value`.
 Positive is 1 when the rotation direction is right and 0 otherwise.
 Value is the amount of steps to actually go into that direction.
 Based on the input signal `part` the result is updated every clock cycle.
 When `part` is `0`, it returns the result for part 1 of the task and when `part` is `1`, it returns the result for part 2 of the task.

-Since the result is updated every clock cycle, it is easy to observe or log the intermediate values.
+Since the result is updated every clock cycle, it is very fast and easy to observe or log the intermediate values.